-Virus ravages NY nursing homes: Many report multiple deaths
+‘Heartbreaking’ report shows virus ravaging NY nursing homes

 Outbreaks killed 45 at a nursing home in suburban Richmond, Virginia, and 22 at a home in central Indiana.
 County officials in northern New Jersey said Thursday that at least 26 patients had died at a nursing home in Andover.

-An AP report found infections were continuing to find their way into nursing homes because screening staff for a fever or questioning them about symptoms didn’t catch people who were infected but asymptomatic.
+An Associated Press report found infections were continuing to find their way into nursing homes because screening staff for a fever or questioning them about symptoms didn’t catch people who were infected but asymptomatic.